 - Foster and adopted children

-- Children under 21 that you take care of
+- Children under 21 that you financially support

-- This would mean tax-dependent parents, tax-dependent siblings, or other tax-dependent relatives
+- Dependent adults, including parents, siblings, or other qualifying relatives

-- You can only include these members of your family if you claim them as dependents on your taxes.
+You can only include these family members if you will claim them as dependents on your tax return.

-- Spouses living apart: You can include a spouse you don’t live with unless you are divorced or legally separated
+- Spouses living apart can still be included unless you are legally divorced or legally separated

-- Unmarried domestic partners can be added if you have a child together or you’ll claim your partner as a tax dependent
+- Unmarried domestic partners can be included if you share a child together or you will claim your partner as a tax dependent

-What do I do if I'm divorced and have a child?
-Which parent can include the child on their health insurance?
+What if I’m divorced and have a child?
+Who includes the child on coverage?

-The custodial parent that claims the child as a tax dependent is generally the one who can include the child on their health insurance plan.
+In most cases, the parent who claims the child as a tax dependent is the one who includes the child on their health insurance application.

 You can read more in this article about what to do in situations involving divorce.

-If you are applying for coverage alone, you still need to add your full taxable household for income purposes.
+Even if you are applying for coverage only for yourself, you still need to include your full tax household when reporting income and household information.
 You can read more about that here.

 Comments